laramaurine/props/README.md

 1. Header --- done
 1. Footer --- done
-1. Guest List
+1. Guest List --done
-1. Dinner Supplies
+1. Dinner Supplies --done
 1. Guest Form

 The application should still work the same way.
 Here is what `App.js` `render` method should look like when the refactor is complete: